Retropex/custom-ocean.xyz-dashboard/docs/DEPLOYMENT.md

 ### Logs

-Logs are stored in the `logs` directory by default.
+Logs are stored in the `logs` directory by default and rotate automatically when they reach 5MB (up to five backups).
 Monitor these logs for errors and warnings:

 ```bash
 tail -f logs/dashboard.log